josdejong/mathjs/docs/matrices.md

 # Matrices

-Math.js supports matrices.
-Matrices can be created and manipulated, and used in calculations.
+Math.js supports multi dimensional matrices and arrays.
+Matrices can be created, manipulated, and used in calculations.
 Both regular JavaScript arrays as well as the matrix type implemented by math.js can be used interchangeably in all relevant math.js functions.

 ## Arrays and matrices